What is Food Grade Hydrogen Peroxide?

 Bathrooms:

 Bathrooms can be a breeding ground for germs and bacteria, but hydrogen peroxide can help to keep them at bay.
-It can be used to disinfect surfaces like toilet seats, sinks, and shower stalls, as well as to kill mold and mildew in grout and tile. -
+It can be used to disinfect surfaces like toilet seats, sinks, and shower stalls, as well as to remove mold and mildew in grout and tile. -

 Beauty tools:

 Beauty tools like tweezers, scissors, and nail clippers can harbor bacteria and other germs if not properly cleaned and disinfected.
-Hydrogen peroxide can be used to sanitize these tools and keep them free from harmful pathogens. -
+Hydrogen peroxide can be used to sanitize these tools and keep them free from harmful pathogens.

 Using Hydrogen Peroxide on Tough Stains